mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software_prereqs.md

 }
 ## Internet connection

-Installing API Portal dependencies requires an Internet connection.
-Offline installation is not currently supported.
+An internet connection is required for both installing API Portal on a server and for accessing API Portal as an end user.
+Offline mode is not supported.

 ## Hardware requirements